-- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$1,036,477 (net position).
-Of this amount, \$261,169 represents unrestricted net position, which may be used to meet the Library's ongoing obligations to citizens and creditors. - ★ At the close of the current fiscal year, the Library's governmental funds reported an ending fund balance of \$619,148 an increase of \$15,152 in comparison with the prior year.
-Approximately \$16,046 of this amount is available for spending at the government's discretion (unassigned fund balance). - ★ At the end of the current fiscal year, unrestricted fund balance (the total of committed, assigned, and unassigned components of fund balance) for the general fund was \$16,046.
+- The assets of the Library exceeded its liabilities at the close of the most recent fiscal year by \$2,972,939 (net position).
+Of this amount, \$79,337 represents unrestricted net position. - ✤ At the close of the current fiscal year, the Library's governmental funds reported an ending fund balance of \$79,337 an increase of \$64,524 in comparison with the prior year. - ✤ At the end of the current fiscal year, unrestricted fund balance (the total of committed, assigned, and unassigned components of fund balance) for the general fund was \$76,470.